-The following video, from Disc III of the Billiard University (BU) Instructional DVD series, demonstrates the system:
+The following video, from Vol. III of the Billiard University (BU) Instructional video series, demonstrates the system:

 Unfortunately, the action of this shot depends on english, shot speed, and table (especially cushion) conditions.
 Obviously, when practicing, you need to try to use consistent english and speed on a given table to see how the cue ball responds at different angles.

-For more information and demonstrations, see Shots 514 and 515 on Disc IV of the Video Encyclopedia of Pool Shots.
+For more information and demonstrations, see Shots 514 and 515 on Vol. IV of the Video Encyclopedia of Pool Shots.

 from Patrick Johnson: